Trump supporters plan D.C. rally on day Congress certifies election results

 On Dec.
 12, four people were stabbed, one critically, during a chaotic confrontation near Harry’s Bar at 11th and F Streets NW.
 The bar has become a well-known gathering place for the Proud Boys, a male-chauvinist group that the FBI has deemed an extremist organization with ties to white nationalism.

-Though police declined to identify the political ideologies of the stabbing victims or the man accused in the incident — against whom prosecutors have declined to pursue charges — several prominent Proud Boys have used social media to show off wounds they said they suffered in the attack.
+Although police declined to identify the political ideologies of the stabbing victims or the man accused in the incident — against whom prosecutors have declined to pursue charges — several prominent Proud Boys have used social media to show off wounds they said they suffered in the attack.

 Several online posts appear to show far-right demonstrators workshopping ways to smuggle guns into the District, where carrying without a permit is prohibited and guns are banned at all protests.